Creating a design¶

 {port1_name} : [{ip2_name}, {port2_name}]

 {port2_name} : {port2_external_equivalent} # connection to external port equivalent.
-Note that it has to be to the parent port
+Note that it has to be the parent port.

 ...